Most loyalty programs are broken. They focus too much on an explicit exchange of value when they should be focused on an implicit value exchange.

 The barista who knows your name and your drink.
 Your favorite bottle of wine waiting for you when you arrive from a long day of traveling.
 A skip to the front of the line because a single click placed your favorite order.
 These are all examples of implicit rewards.
 They’re nuanced, unique to each brand, and growing in value.

-In the history of loyalty, some programs have changed Industries.
+In the history of loyalty, some programs have transformed industries.
 Hertz #1 Club and Amazon Prime led with experiences.
 Hertz offered a better way to rent a car.
 Amazon offered unlimited expedited shipping.
-There were no points to be found.
-Instead, they set new paradigms for behavior that competitors had to chase.
+There were no point systems to be found; instead, they set new paradigms for behavior that competitors had to chase.
 They depended on a concept of membership.

 At Material, we strive to design modern loyalty programs that deliver that sort of industry-changing impact.
 We believe it’s powered by an experience-first mindset in program design and evolution.

-It might sound complex, but we have three simple rules that shape our thinking:
+It might sound complex, but we have 3 simple rules that shape our thinking: